-As a leading nonprofit health care system, Banner Health believes in being a good steward of our community resources, including the environment.
+As a leading nonprofit health care system, Banner Health believes in being a good steward of our community resources, including

-- more than 37,450 trees
+- more than 18,140 trees

-- over 15 million gallons of water
+- over seven million gallons of water

-Our reprocessing program diverted more than 115,000 pounds of waste in 2012.
+Our reprocessing program diverted more than 117,000 pounds of waste in 2013.
 It also reduced the environmental impact of manufacturing and transporting new devices.

 Pharmaceutical Waste Disposal

 In 2013, the Banner pharmaceutical waste program diverted 167,255 pounds of pharmaceutical waste from the environment.

 Reusable Sharps Containers

 In 2013, Banner Health estimates we have eliminated over 190 tons of potential plastic and packaging waste by utilizing reusable containers in our facilities.
 These containers safely hold used medical "sharps'' - needles, scalpels and other devices prior to disposal.
 This translates into an estimated cost savings of over $30,000.

 Most importantly, the reusable sharps container program has reduced the amount of handling of the containers for our staff - which reduces the chance for injury.